-- Mackay Park will continue to have a mix of sporting, recreational, cultural and social activities. - Mackay Park will continue to be used for large and small events and the amenities and grandstand building will continue to be available for functions and other activities. - Mackay Park will continue to be available as an alternative venue for a range of sporting activities and be open to the general public for passive recreation when not in use for scheduled sports and events. - Three (3) months prior to the agreed closure of the Batemans Bay swimming pool, Council will advise the current pool contract manager that the existing contract for management of Council's three swimming pools at Batemans Bay, Moruya and Narooma will be amended to delete all references to the Batemans Bay swimming pool. - The Batemans Bay swimming pool will be demolished and replaced with a Regional Aquatic, Arts and Leisure Centre. - During the detailed design of the Regional Aquatic, Arts and Leisure Centre, Council will work with the operator of the Batemans Bay Mini Golf facility to determine the future for this facility. - In any redevelopment of Mackay Park or the adjoining former bowling club site, the availability of overflow car parking for the Batemans Bay town centre will be considered, should this be determined to be appropriate following a broader integrated land use and transport study of the Batemans Bay town centre.
-This study will also need to clearly define the needs and
+- Mackay Park will continue to have a mix of sporting, recreational, cultural and social activities. - Mackay Park will continue to be used for large and small events and the amenities and grandstand building will continue to be available for functions and other activities. - Mackay Park will continue to be available as an alternative venue for a range of sporting activities and be open to the general public for passive recreation when not in use for scheduled sports and events. - Three (3) months prior to the agreed closure of the Batemans Bay swimming pool, Council will advise the current pool contract manager that the existing contract for management of Council's three swimming pools at Batemans Bay, Moruya and Narooma will be amended to delete all references to the Batemans Bay swimming pool. - The Batemans Bay swimming pool will be demolished and replaced with a Regional Aquatic, Arts and Leisure Centre. - During the detailed design of the Regional Aquatic, Arts and Leisure Centre, Council will work with the operator of the Batemans Bay Mini Golf facility to determine the future for this facility.

-- potential management and operational issues associated with ensuring the successful operation of the Regional Aquatic, Arts and Leisure Centre and customer parking. - Electric vehicle charging stations will be considered for installation at Mackay Park. - Council will continue to undertake environmental works along the fringes of Mackay Park as part of implementing the Batemans Bay and Clyde River Estuary Management Plan (2005). - Council will continue to undertake general improvements to landscaping at Mackay Park to improve the visual amenity as well as providing shade in appropriate locations. - Council will investigate opportunities for the implementation of public art and other installations, including information boards and other facilities to tell the story of Mackay Park and Batemans Bay.
+- In any redevelopment of Mackay Park or the adjoining former bowling club site, the availability of overflow car parking for the Batemans Bay town centre will be considered, should this be determined to be appropriate. - Electric vehicle charging stations will be considered for installation at Mackay Park. - Council will continue to undertake environmental works along the fringes of Mackay Park as part of implementing the Batemans Bay and Clyde River Estuary Management Plan (2005). - Council will continue to undertake general improvements to landscaping at Mackay Park to improve the visual amenity as well as providing shade in appropriate locations. - Council will investigate opportunities for the implementation of public art and other installations, including information boards and other facilities to tell the story of Mackay Park and Batemans Bay.